 The hospital continues to have a defined benefit pension scheme which although significantly restructured during 2013 could continue to give rise to deficits in the future.
-The Scheme is closed to new members since 2005 and is now closed to future service accrual.
-The Hospital is also currently involved in an industrial relations process related to the scheme.
+The scheme is closed to new members since 2005 and is now closed to future service accrual.
 Any failure to resolve future funding deficits that may arise in a timely manner could impact on the future sustainability of the organisation.